 If your ankles swell, tell your health care professional.
 Medicines can help reduce this.
 But many people with COPD have other conditions, and leg swelling, or a rapid heartbeat can be a sign of a heart condition.

-If you have concerns about early signs of a respiratory conditions, our expert male and female private GPs can discuss any concerns you have about your health.
-Private GP services will also arrange any tests, scans or follow-up appointments.
+One in five people experience symptoms of a respiratory condition for over a year before seeking a diagnosis (Investing in lung research) so if you’re experiencing the early signs of a respiratory or lung condition, our expert male and female private GPs can discuss any concerns you have about your health.
+Our Private GP services will also arrange any tests, scans or follow-up appointments.